Kinto/kinto/docs/configuration.rst

 Deprecation
 :::::::::::

-Activate the :ref:`service deprecation <versioning>`.
+Activate the :ref:`service deprecation <api-versioning>`.
 If the date specified in ``eos`` is in the future, an alert will be sent to clients.
 If it's in the past, the service will be declared as decomissionned.